3 Alternatives to Using an Air Pillow

 1. What Floats?

-Are you one of those pool owners that are tired of continually buying things for your pool?
-Does the thought of a new air pillow, all the winter chemicals, the winter pill, and that new pool cover you have been putting off get you a bit stressed about closing the pool?
+Are you one of the pool owners who are tired of continually buying products for your pool?
+Does the thought of a new air pillow, all the winter chemicals, the winter pill, and a new pool cover you have been putting off get you a bit stressed about closing the pool?
 Many pool owners use a float under their cover instead of an air pillow.

 2. Homemade Specialty

-Plenty of pool owners have made their own air pillow alternatives.
-Perhaps one of the most interesting that we have found is a plastic bottle homemade air pillow.
-To create this alternative air pillow, plastic bottles from pool chemicals or bleach were saved throughout the season.
+Plenty of pool owners have made air pillow alternatives.
+Perhaps one of the most interesting designs we found is a plastic bottle air pillow.
+Plastic bottles from pool chemicals were saved throughout the season to create this alternative air pillow.
 Once you have a decent number of containers (with their caps on), you string them together.
-When strung together, it will make a large plastic bottle ball.
+When strung together, they will make a large plastic ball.

-The good thing about this method is that it is almost free.
-You can make it with supplies that you should have lying around at the end of the season.
-If constructed right, the plastic bottle ball will also not break or pop, leaving you a mid-winter’s project that you almost certainly want to avoid.
+The best part about this method is that it is almost free.
+You can make it with supplies you should have lying around at the end of the season.
+If constructed right, the plastic bottle ball will not break or pop.

-The downside to this method is the time it takes to put together as compared to just ordering an air pillow and having it delivered the next day.
-You also have to make sure that everything is secured together well.
-When bottles start separating and floating all around on their own, it can be kind of a mess.
-It works best with one central group of containers.
+The downside to this method is the time it takes to put together compared to ordering an air pillow and having it delivered the next day.
+You also have to make sure that the bottles stay together.
+When they start separating and floating all around on their own, it can be kind of a mess.
+It works best with containers of the same size.

 3. Foam

-One smart pool owner came up with an idea to use foam insulation instead of an air pillow.
+One smart pool owner came up with the idea to use foam insulation instead of an air pillow.
 He bought thick sheets of insulation at a Home Depot, taped them together, and then wrapped them with plastic.
-This creates a foam square that floats very well in the center of the pool.
+It created a foam square that floats very well in the center of the pool.

-The great thing about the foam square is that it will last many years without having to be replaced.
-If you need to wrap the plastic after a few seasons, that is a quick and simple fix, but the foam should still be intact.
+The foam square will last many years without having to be replaced.
+If you need to wrap the plastic after a few seasons, it is a quick and simple fix, but the foam should still be intact.

-Downsides to this method would include the cost, but if you are someone who is replacing air pillows every year, this might end up being a cheaper method.
+The downside to this method may be the cost, but if you are someone who is replacing air pillows every year, it might end up being a cheaper method.
 For more information on how to construct this foam alternative, you can click here.

 Why Do I Need an Air Pillow?

-Placing an air pillow in the middle of the pool under the cover will help to reduce some of the stress on the pool walls.
-It is a straightforward, quick, and easy option for preventing something that could cause a ton of damage to your pool.
+Placing an air pillow in the middle of the pool under the cover will help reduce some of the stress on the walls.
+It is a straightforward, quick, and easy option for preventing something that could cause severe damage to your pool.

 Does My Air Pillow Need to Be In The Center Of The Pool?

-Many pool owners think that a perfectly centered air pillow will help keep the cover of your pool clean.
-They believe that having it in the center helps dirt and water flow to the sides for more natural cleaning.
+Many pool owners think that a perfectly centered air pillow will help keep your pool’s cover clean.
+They believe having it in the center helps dirt and water flow to the sides for more natural cleaning.
 Although this could technically happen, it is not the purpose of the air pillow.

-As long as you have an air pillow in, it will work fine, even if it is off-center.
+As long as you have an air pillow in the water, it will work fine, even if it is off-center.
 Throw it in, put the cover on top, and if it’s a few feet off, don’t lose any sleep over it.

 What Are the Downsides to Using an Air Pillow?

 From a pool maintenance and care perspective, there are no downsides to using an air pillow.
-That being said, some homeowners will get frustrated with an air pillow that pops or bursts during the year.
-This is a problem and will cause quite a bit of work.
-Some people feel that using an air pillow is unnecessary, and other options work just as good.
+However, some homeowners will get frustrated with an air pillow that pops or bursts during the year.
+That is a problem and will cause quite a bit of work.
+Some people feel that using an air pillow is unnecessary, and other options work just as well.

 What Happens If My Air Pillow Pops?

-This is a tough problem, and there are sometimes a few different solutions.
-If you know for a fact, there will be no more deep freezes; you can chance just leaving this situation until you open your pool in a few weeks.
+This is a tricky problem, and there are a few solutions.
+If you know there will be no more deep freezes, you don’t have to buy a new pillow until next year since you’ll be opening your pool in a few weeks.

-Another trick that seasoned pool owners will do is place two air pillows under their cover at the start of the winter.
-If one goes down, you should technically have a backup.
+You will most likely have to remove part of the cover and place a new air pillow in the water to avoid ice damage.
+Another trick that seasoned pool owners use is to place two air pillows under their cover at the start of the winter.
+If one goes down, you’ll have a backup.
 They could both end up breaking, and then you are left with a problem, but this isn’t a bad preventative measure to take.

 Conclusion

-An air pillow is a great solution.
-It saves you from losing your pool entirely.
-Although alternatives exist, they have to make sense for you and your pool situation.
+An air pillow is a great solution that protects your pool when the temperature drops.
+Although cheaper alternatives exist, they’re not as convenient as the air pillow since you have to construct them.
+However, if you have time to complete a DIY project, you can save money by building a homemade air pillow.
 If you have been using an air pillow for years and have no issues, just keep using it.
-It is likely not worth your time to invest in other models.
+It is not worth your time to invest in other models if your air pillow stays inflated year after year.